 It will be fed by four subsea manifolds, 20 production wells and 15 subsea injection wells.

 P-37 was converted in Singapore and arrived in mid-1999.
 It came onstream in December 1999.

 A second P-47 FSO plant, with a storage capacity of 1.65 million barrels of oil and the capacity to manage around 150,000 barrels per day, was developed to enhance the capacity of oil treatment of the field in 2005.

-The field represents a total investment of $5bn, over 15 years.
+The field represents a total investment of $5bn over a 15-year period.